The collections of the National Jazz Archive are comprehensive and ever-expanding, and provide a unique resource for jazz researchers and enthusiasts.

 - The Intergenerational Jazz Reminiscence project, funded by the Heritage Lottery Fund, explores the investments that different generations make in promoting, performing, supporting and documenting our jazz heritage.
 Interviews and reminiscences have been recorded for posterity and are available for a range of people associated with jazz in the UK.

-All oral histories are available online via the explore pages either by listening to the recorded audio or by reading the transcripts.
+All oral histories are available online via the explore pages either by listening to the recorded audio for the Intergenerational Jazz Reminiscence project or by reading the transcripts for all the different interviews.

 Listen to our many recorded interviews